tedgrubbs/Rust_Logger/README.md

 - `key_path` - Location of TLS private key.
 Point to wherever your self-signed key file is located - or if have a certificate from Lets Encrypt yours will be at `/etc/letsencrypt/live/<your domain name>/privkey.pem`.
 - `data_path` - Location where uploaded files will be stored on disk.
 The default location should be fine.
 - `database` - Name of the MongoDB database that the server will create for you.
 This also can be anything you want.
+- `css` - (Optional) The URL of a css stylesheet.
+This will be used to render certain web pages in the [Web interface](#log_server---web-interface).

 After this is properly set up we can start the service with systemctl:

 ![Alt text](imgs/service_startup.png)

-# Setup - log_client
+# Setup - log

-## Setup - log_client
+## Setup - log
-With a server now running we can now move to setting up a `log_client`.
+With a server now running we can now move to setting up a `log`.
 This is considerably simpler since there are no prequisites or services running.
-Again here there is also a `install.sh` script- but this time in the `log_client/` folder:
+Again here there is also a `install.sh` script- but this time in the `log/` folder:

 ![Alt text](imgs/client_install.png)

 Considerably less flashy than the server install.

-## Setup - log_client config
+## Setup - log config
 This also installs a config to a hidden folder in the home folder at `~/.log/config`:

 ```